iTrace-Dev/iTrace-VSCode/README.md

 Tested on VSCode Version: 1.77.3.

 ## Current Limitations/Assumptions
-Both options assume the VSCode window is maximized (or at the very least, positioned in the top-left corner of the screen).

 There is not currently support for having multiple editors visible at a time (e.g., split editing mode).
 Tabbed editing works fine.

 ### VSCode DevTools